Spain's Princess Cristina charged with tax fraud, money-laundering

 While they have been under investigation, Princess Cristina and her husband have ceased to participate in public appearances.
 She and the couple's four children moved last year to Geneva where she works for a Spanish bank's charity.
 Urdangarin remains in Spain.

-The case is centered on Urdangarin's non-profit Noos Foundation.
+The case is centred on Urdangarin's non-profit Noos Foundation.
 He is accused of using his connections to win public contracts to put on events in Mallorca and elsewhere in Spain.
-Judge Castro has said there is evidence the foundation overcharged for organizing conferences and hid the proceeds abroad.
+Judge Castro has said there is evidence the foundation overcharged for organising conferences and hid the proceeds abroad.

 In his ruling, Castro detailed dozens of personal items the princess paid for - from Harry Potter books to home redecorations - out of a shell company the judge said was used to launder proceeds from the Noos Foundation.